 Developing greater board diversity is something most museum CEOs and Board Chairs yearn to accomplish, and yet many museums struggle to make incremental changes to their boards’ compositions.
 How can museums continue to increase greater representation on their boards?
 And, as museums diversify board membership, will onboarding processes require change as well?
-Join Pamela Reeves and Brickson Diamond, experienced non-profit board members and board colleagues, as they share how they are working together to increase diverse board representation and their best experiences onboarding new members.
+In this webinar, the first installment of Big Answers from Experts: A Series on Board Excellence, join Pamela Reeves and Brickson Diamond, experienced non-profit board members and board colleagues, as they share how they are working together to increase diverse board representation and their best experiences onboarding new members.

 Pamela Reeves is Senior Fellow in International Affairs and Public Policy at Brown University, and an international development and policy strategist who advises governments, foundations, and companies.
 Reeves is a Trustee of Brown University, where she chairs the Governance and Nominating Committee, serves ex officio on the Nominating Committee, and is a member of the Advisory and Executive, Risk and Audit, and Academic Affairs Committees.
 She is a member of the Board of Governors of the John Carter Brown Library, where she chairs the Nominating Committee and serves on the Executive Committee.

 Brickson Diamond is CEO of Big Answers, LLC, which consults on diversity and inclusion strategy for clients, including AAM’s Facing Change initiative.
 He previously served for five years as COO of The Executive Leadership Council, the preeminent member organization of Black executives in the Fortune 1000.
 He is a founding board member and chair of The Blackhouse Foundation; a trustee of Brown University where he chairs the Communications, Alumni, and External Affairs Committee; and a trustee of the Middlesex School, where he chairs the board DEI Committee and Tides.